reefmajumder/Quantium_Virtual_Experience/README.md

 ### Module 3: Analytics and commercial application:
 #### Use analytics and insights from Modules 1 and 2 to prepare a report for the client, the Category Manager.
-#### Skills: Commercial thinking, Presentation skills, Communication Skills
+#### Skills: Commercial thinking, Presentation skills, Communication Skills.

 ---